djacobs/PyAPNs/README.markdown

 A Python library for interacting with the Apple Push Notification service (APNs)

+## Installation

+Either download the source from GitHub or use easy_install:

+    $ easy_install apns

 ## Sample usage

     from apns import APNs, Payload